 Samsung’s most obvious competitor is Android Pay, which is compatible with Samsung phones that are Android 4.4 and above.
 Samsung Pay offers Samsung users another option for adopting a digital wallet.

 One significant difference between Samsung Pay and its competitors is in its technology.
-While other digital payment systems work with NFC technology which requires shops to have contactless-enabled card readers Samsung can also accept Magnetic Secure Transmission (MST) payments.
-While this hasn’t yet been rolled out in the UK, this notable addition to Samsung Pay’s technology means that any payment terminal that accepts cards will accept Samsung Pay, so even if you go to a shop not enabled for contactless payments, the app can still present your card in its magnetic stripe form and complete a payment.
+While other digital payment systems work with NFC technology, which requires shops to have contactless-enabled card readers, Samsung can also accept Magnetic Secure Transmission (MST) payments.
+This notable addition to Samsung Pay’s technology means that any payment terminal that accepts cards, will also accept Samsung Pay.
+So, even if you go to a shop not enabled for contactless payments, the app can still present your card in its magnetic stripe form and complete a payment.
 There are some exceptions to this, such as cash points which require cards to be completely inserted into the machine.
 It’s also important to note that some newer versions of Samsung don’t support MST.

 Accepting Samsung Pay

-Want to accept Samung Pay payments at your business?
-You’ll need a contactless card reader — Square Reader costs just £16 + VAT and allows you to accept Chip and PIN, contactless and mobile payments including Samsung Pay.
+Want to accept Samsung Pay payments at your business?
+You’ll need a contactless card reader — Square Reader costs just $59 and allows you to accept Chip and PIN, contactless and mobile payments including Samsung Pay.